markr1961/STM32C031/readme.md

 ## Projects using Nucleo-C031C6 based on STM32C031C6T6

-Labs 1-3, 5 & 6 are from the Spring 2023 Hands on seminar.
+Labs are from the Spring 2023 Hands on seminar.
-All projects build using CubeIDE
+All projects built using CubeIDE

 ### [STM32C031C6T6](https://www.st.com/en/microcontrollers-microprocessors/stm32c031c6.html)
 Cortex-M0+ to 48MHz